MarkDBlackwell/yaml2lilypond/README.md

 #yaml2lilypond

-A program to convert music specifications from YAML to LilyPond input format.
+A program to convert music specifications, from YAML format into LilyPond (input) format.

-The program is written in Ruby.
+It is written in Ruby.

 ##invocation